dodojoy/dodojoy/README.md

 ### Hello, Devs!

-My name is Joyce, I am 22 years old, and I've been working as a front-end developer for 8 months.
+My name is Joyce, a passionate front-end developer with experience in crafting engaging and user-friendly interfaces.
+Throughout my professional journey, I've applied my skills to enhance web experiences.

-Currently, I work as a Front-end developer at <a href = "https://www.brazu.io/" target="_blank">Brazu</a>
+Currently, I work as a Front-end Developer at <a href = "https://www.brazu.io/" target="_blank">Brazu</a>, where I continue to grow and create innovative solutions for our users.

 ### Technologies